bmi203-2023/minimal-viable-package/README.md

 * [A pyproject.toml Developer's Cheat Sheet](https://betterprogramming.pub/a-pyproject-toml-developers-cheat-sheet-5782801fb3ed)

 ## Unit Testing
-In our Minimal-Example unit test submodule example (e.g., the Greeting class in welcome.py or welcome.Greeting()), we evaluate class attributes and methods based on our set parameters and expectations.
+In our minimal-viable-package unit test submodule example (e.g., the Greeting class in welcome.py or welcome.Greeting()), we evaluate class attributes and methods based on our set parameters and expectations.
 Please find the unit test [here](https://github.com/bmi203-2023/Minimal-Example/blob/master/test/test_greeting.py).

 For more references on **unit testing** using **pytest**, here are a few helpful links:
 * [pytest: helps you write better programs](https://docs.pytest.org/en/7.2.x/)